N'Goné Fall: Career

 Fall has been an independent curator, writer and cultural policies specialist since 2001, conducting projects in Europe, Africa, Asia, the Caribbean and the USA.

 Fall curated her first exhibition in 1996 during Dak'Art, the contemporary African art biennale in Dakar, Senegal.
 She was a guest curator at the African Photography Encounters of Bamako, Mali in 2001 and at the Dakar contemporary African art biennale, Senegal in 2002.
-Amongst her curatorial activities: Africa by Africans, a century of African Photography at the Iziko South African National Gallery and at the Castle of Good Hope in 1998 in Cape Town, South Africa; En Français sous l'image at the Maison Européenne de la Photographie in 2006 in Paris, France; Contac Zone at the National Museum of Mali in 2007 in Bamako, Mali; Localities at the Contemporary art Museum in 2009 in Roskilde, Denmark; When things fall apart: Critacal voices on the radars at the Trapholt Museum in 2016 in Kolding, Denmark; In Quest of Freedom: carte blanche to El Anatsui at La Conciergerie in 2021 in Paris, France.
+Amongst her curatorial activities: Africa by Africans, a century of African Photography at the Iziko South African National Gallery and at the Castle of Good Hope in 1998 in Cape Town, South Africa; En Français sous l'image at the Maison Européenne de la Photographie in 2006 in Paris, France; Contact Zone at the National Museum of Mali in 2007 in Bamako, Mali; Localities at the Contemporary art Museum in 2009 in Roskilde, Denmark; When things fall apart: Critacal voices on the radars at the Trapholt Museum in 2016 in Kolding, Denmark; In Quest of Freedom: carte blanche to El Anatsui at La Conciergerie in 2021 in Paris, France.

 Fall contributed to the catalogue of the exhibition Global Feminism at the Brooklyn Museum in 2007 with the essay Providing a Space of Freedom: Women Artists in Africa.

 Fall worked as professor at the Senghor University in Alexandria, Egypt from 2007 to 2011.

 Fall is also the author of strategic plans and orientation programs for national and international cultural organizations.

 In 2018, Fall was appointed by French President Emmanuel Macron General Commissioner of the Africa2020 Season, a series of more than 1,500 cultural, scientific and pedagogical projects held all over France from December 2020 to September 2021.

 In 2024, Fall was part of the selection committee that chose Naomi Beckwith as the artistic director of Documenta Sixteen.